elsesiy/dotfiles/README.md

-# Configs
+# dotfiles

-Central place to manage my terminal configs such as neovim, zhsrc, etc.
+Central place to manage my terminal configs such as neovim, fish, etc.

 ## Pre-requisites